appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

 ### Install KubeDB

 We will use helm to install KubeDB.
-Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
+Please install [helm](https://helm.sh/docs/intro/install/), if it is not already installed.
 Now, let's install `KubeDB`.

 ```bash